Last Updated on April 15, 2025 by Kristin

 States with the Most Expensive Gas Prices

-As of mid December 2022, the states with the highest retail gas prices are concentrated in the West Coast and Midwest.
+As of mid April 2025, the states with the highest retail gas prices are concentrated on the West Coast.
 The states with the highest regular gas prices are:

 States with the Cheapest Gas Prices